MaundoJako/Global-Emissions-Data-2024/Airflow/README.md

-Install prequisites
-  pip install os subprocess google datetime

-README.md
-Airflow Data Ingestion Plugin

-This repository contains the code for an Airflow DAG designed to automate the process of ingesting data from Kaggle into Google Cloud Storage (GCS).
-The DAG consists of two tasks: downloading data from Kaggle and uploading it to GCS.
+**This repository contains the code for an Airflow DAG designed to automate the process of ingesting data from Kaggle into Google Cloud Storage (GCS).
+The DAG consists of two tasks: downloading data from Kaggle and uploading it to GCS.**

-Install prequisites
+**Install prequisites**

      pip install os subprocess google datetime

 **Usage**